-- Imagine Google has just devalued an SEO technique you have used successfully in the past.
-What do you do?
+- Google has just devalued an SEO technique you have used successfully in the past.
+What do you do next?

-- What would you improve about our current social media strategy?
+- What do you think we could improve about our current social media strategy?

-- How would you track mentions of our brand online?
+- What’s your approach to track mentions of our brand online?

-- Do you feel it’s important to have a separate strategy for each social media platform?
+- Should a Social Media Marketer have a separate strategy for each social media platform?
 Why?

-- What is your process for building social media platforms from scratch?
+- What is your process for building social media platforms from the ground up?

-- Describe the process you use to create a social media calendar.
+- Take us through your process to create a social media calendar.

-- How do you use social media as a tool for customer service?
+- How can social media be used as a tool for customer service?

-- Say there is a crisis on one of our social media channels.
-How would you respond?
+- Hypothetically, we have a crisis on one of our social media channels.
+How do you respond?

-- Give me a couple of examples of social media experiments you’d like to run with our business.
+- Please provide a couple of examples of social media experiments you’d like to run with our business.

-- How would you design an optimal social media experience for our customers/users?
+- Take us through your process for designing optimal social media experience for our customers/users?

-- How do you use and leverage the benefits of both LinkedIn Groups and LinkedIn Pages?
+- Explain your approach for leveraging the benefits of both LinkedIn Groups and LinkedIn Pages.
 How do you measure the ROI of a specific social media campaign?

 As a Social Media Manager or Social Media Specialist, you will be representing the company’s brand, interacting with their customers, and working closely with other departments.
 Employers will want to make sure you have the right personality and passion for the role.

-- What is the most important thing a Social Media Manager or Social Media Specialist should be doing?
+- What is the most important job responsibility for a Social Media Manager or Social Media Specialist?

-- Why should we hire you over someone else?
+- Give us some reasons why should we hire you over someone else.

-- What do you love most about working in social media?
+- What is your favorite thing about working in social media?

-- Which social media experts or influencers do you follow?
+- Do you follow any social media experts or influencers?

-- How would you handle a customer crisis on social media?
+- What’s your approach to handle a customer crisis on social media?

-- How do we get our employees excited about engaging with and sharing our brand on social media?
+- We would like our employees to be more excited about engaging with and sharing our brand on social media.
+What should we do?

 A Social Media Specialist knows how to communicate with their team and lead marketing campaigns and projects.
 Be ready for interview questions that test essential leadership and communication skills.

-Rate your communication skills on a scale of one to 10.
-Give examples of experiences that demonstrate the rating is accurate.
+Question: Rate your communication skills on a scale of one to 10.
+Give examples of experiences that demonstrate the rating is justified.

-- Explain something that is complicated but that you know well.
+- Please describe a marketing concept that is complicated but that you know well.

-- Talk about a successful presentation you gave and why you think it did well.
+- Please tell us about a successful presentation you gave and why you think it did well.

-- What types of challenges do you face when explaining social media metrics to your clients?
-How do you make them easy to understand for non-technical people?
+- When explaining social media metrics to your clients, what sort of challenges do you face?
+How do you make social media metrics easy to understand for people from non-technical backgrounds?

-- Tell me about a time you took the lead on a team project.
+- Think back to a time you took the lead on a team project.
 What was the outcome of the project?

-- Tell me about a time your idea improved the company in some way.
-How did you make sure it was implemented?
+- Please describe a time your idea improved the company in some way.
+How did you ensure it was implemented?

-- In what specific ways do you motivate your team?
+- Do you have any specific ways to motivate your team?

 Employers want to know how candidates reacted to situations in their previous jobs because they can reveal important skills and traits about the candidate.
 To successfully answer behavioral interview questions, describe a specific situation, the actions you took, and the outcomes you achieved.